 Required: yes

-The most recent instance (i.e. before this request) the browser visited your application.
+The most recent instance (i.e. before this request) the browser visited your workspace.
 See Visitor Footprint Timestamps for more information.

 If the identification product is disabled, a dummy value is used.